 This page features a unique twist,

 which is sure to garner results.
 You can implement it immediately.

-Blocking your time makes you
+Blocking out your time makes you

 Blocking out periods of time